mnit-rtmc/iris/docs/installation.md

 1. From a Windows computer, download the MinGW 64-bit runtime installer for the latest version of GStreamer [here](https://gstreamer.freedesktop.org/download/).
 2. Run the installer and perform a "complete" installation, installing all components.
 You may leave the default installation directory unchanged.
-3. Once the installer is complete, go to the installation directory (C:\gstreamer\1.0\x86_64 by default).
+3. Once the installer is complete, go to the installation directory (`C:\gstreamer\1.0\x86_64` by default).
 Take all the contents of that directory (which should include bin, etc, include, lib, libexec, and share subdirectories) and zip them into a file named:
-   `gstreamer-1.0-mingw-x86_64-<version>.zip` where `<version>` is a version number like "1.16.2".
+   `gstreamer-1.0-mingw-x86_64-<version>.zip` where `<version>` is a version number like `1.16.2`.
 4. Repeat this process for the 32-bit installer.
-This time you will zip the contents of C:\gstreamer\1.0\x86 (unless changed from the default) into a file named `gstreamer-1.0-mingw-x86-<version>.zip`.
+This time you will zip the contents of `C:\gstreamer\1.0\x86` (unless changed from the default) into a file named `gstreamer-1.0-mingw-x86-<version>.zip`.
-5. Copy both of these files to the IRIS server and put them in /var/www/html/iris-client/lib/, alongside the JARs sent to the client.
-Make sure the file permissions are the same as the other files in this directory (owned by "apache" or a similar user with read-only (444) permissions).
+5. Copy both of these files to the IRIS server and put them in `/var/www/html/iris-gstreamer/`.
+Make sure the file owner and permissions are suitable (`apache` with read-only (444) permissions).
 6. Set `gstreamer_version` in `project.properties` to the version of
-   GStreamer you installed (e.g. 1.16.2).
-This allows triggering updates from the server.
+   GStreamer you installed (e.g. `1.16.2`).
+After changing this value, you must rebuild and reinstall the IRIS RPM.

 Windows clients will now automatically download and unzip these files into their `<user_home>/iris/` directory and set the necessary environment variables